Glimesh/api-docs/content/docs/api/Migration.md

  - The following fields have been **added** to the API.
 	 - Category
 		 - insertedAt: Creation time of the category.
-		 - showOnHomePage: Has the user enabled the selection to be on the homepage?
 		 - updatedAt: When the category was last updated.
 	 - Channel
 		 - chatBgUrl : The URL of the channels chat background.